Healthy breakfast ideas for teens they’ll actually enjoy eating and they’re all quick enough to make on a busy school

 Some teenagers just are not big eaters in the morning and don’t like a pile of food.

-Try sliced apple dipped into peanut butter – it’s really quick to make and you could slice it up pop it in a pot with peanut butter at the bottom and eat on the go.
+Try a tasty breakfast of sliced apple dipped into peanut butter – it’s really quick to make and you could slice it up pop it in a pot with peanut butter at the bottom and eat on the go.

 I usually try to add a tube yogurt and cereal bar to this breakfast just to bulk it up a little but so they can still eat it on the go or at morning break at school.

 7. Krisprolls and cream cheese

 Krisprolls are great to have in and kids seem to love them.

 Spread with cream cheese and add a fruit topping – blueberries or bananas both work well.

 You can get Krisprolls in wholemeal too but these never seem to be as popular in our house.